ovh/docs/pages/platform/kubernetes-k8s/creating-a-cluster-through-terraform/guide.en-asia.md

 ### Resources definition

-First, create a `provider.tf` file with the minimum version, european endpoint and keys you got in this guide previously.
+First, create a `provider.tf` file with the minimum version, european endpoint ("ovh-eu") and keys you got in this guide previously.

 ```
 # Configure the OVHcloud Provider